Numerical aspects of Casimir energy computation in acoustic scattering: Introduction

-In this paper, we are going to introduce the numerical framework of computing the Casimir energy based on the evaluation of the log determinant of the integral operators in the acoustic case \footnote{The mathematical theories and numerical experiments in the Maxwell case have been done as well and they will be reported in another paper.} in Section \ref{Numerical methods for computing the Casimir energy}.
-Afterwards, two efficient methods for computing the integrand of the Casimir energy will be illustrated in Section \ref{Krylov subspace for generalized eigenvalue problem} which makes us compute the large-scale problem efficiently.
+The approach via determinants of boundary layer operators gives a numerical framework for computing the Casimir energy for the massless scalar field \footnote{The mathematical theories and numerical experiments in the Maxwell case have been done as well and they will be reported in another paper.} which we describe again in somewhat more detail in Section \ref{Numerical methods for computing the Casimir energy}.
+Using the determinant formula as a starting point two efficient methods for computing the integrand of the Casimir energy will be illustrated in Section \ref{Krylov subspace for generalized eigenvalue problem} which allows us compute large-scale problems.
 In Section \ref{Numerical experiments}, several examples on computing the Casimir energy between compact objects will be shown and we will also compare our results with others computed in other methods.
 Note that all the tests and examples in this paper were computed with version 0.2.4 of the Bempp-cl library \cite{scroggs2017software}.
 Finally, Section \ref{Conclusion} will conclude our paper and discuss the future plan as well.